Skip to main content

 • Environment Metadata: See the exact browser version, OS, and viewport dimensions used for the snapshot.

-• JSON Pretty Viewer: JSON files generated during the test (e.g., accessibility reports, custom metrics) are rendered in an interactive, collapsible tree view for easy inspection.
+• JSON Pretty Viewer: JSON files generated during the test (e.g., accessibility reports, custom metrics) are rendered in an interactive, collapsible tree view for easy inspection (nested under "Technical Logs & Data").

 • Custom Metrics Card: Any custom metrics you log during your test script (such as load time, memory usage, or custom KPIs) are displayed clearly in a dedicated card for quick review alongside your test results.